 There is a benefit of using natural fibers.
 From wool to cotton to linen to hemp, natural fiber is environmentally friendly fabrics.
 Synthetic fabrics (those made from petrochemicals) can be harmful to the environment for the following reasons:

 The materials are made from non-renewable resources and take massive amounts of energy to produce.
-60% of what we put on our skin get absorbed into the bloodstream, when we use clothes treated with chemicals our skin absorbs it.
+60% of what we put on our skin gets absorbed into the bloodstream, when we use clothes treated with chemicals our skin absorbs it.
 Wearing toxic fabrics can affect health.
 Not only for yourself but also for the factory workers.
-A Canadian study found that women working in acrylic textile factories had seven times the risk of breast cancer than the rest of population.
+A Canadian study found that women working in acrylic textile factories had seven times the risk of breast cancer than the rest of the population.
 If you choose to use natural fabric, you, the planet and the factory workers will be healthier and happier.

 Do you like to live a simple life?
 The first step to living a life with what you live is to get rid of everything you don’t love.
 I have created a free e-Book for you; The Ultimate De-Clutter Guide, you can download it under.